 The term literacy includes all three components of language: oracy, reading and writing.
+All three of these are underpinned by deliberate vocabulary development.

 Definition of Literacy

 To be literate is to be able to speak, listen, read and write at a necessary level to succeed in education, at work and in the wider word.